ReddyDivya/JavaScipt-problems-programs/README.md

 - [ ] --
 - [ ] Power Calculator
 - [ ] Count the frequency of each element in an array.
-- [ ] Check if a string is a palindrome.
 - [ ] Find the missing number in an array of consecutive numbers.
 - [ ] Convert Minutes into Seconds.
 - [ ] Binary Search